 The following recruitment policies and procedures apply to all of our recruiting programs, including but not limited to: position postings, internships, on-campus interviews and job fairs.
 These policies will be reviewed regularly and may be subject to change at the university’s discretion.

-Bridgewater State University Career Services is a member of the National Association of Colleges and Employers (NACE) and adheres to and promotes its Principles for Professional Practice and fully expects that employers working with our office and utilizing our services will conform to these principles.
-Employers working with BSU should also review NACE’s Position Statement for U.S. Internships as well as applicable university, state and federal Equal Employment Opportunity laws and legislation.
+Bridgewater State University Career Services & Internship Program Office is a member of the National Association of Colleges and Employers (NACE) and adheres to and promotes its Principles for Professional Practice and requires that employers working with our office and utilizing our services will conform to these principles as well as Equal Employment Opportunity (EEO) federal guidelines.

 The Career Services and Internship Program Offices serve employers looking to fill full-time permanent professional positions requiring a bachelor’s degree or higher as well as academic internship opportunities.
 Additionally, we will post part-time, non-degree and summer roles that are appropriate for our student population.